Wavy Transformer: Abstract

 \section{Abstract}

 Transformers have achieved remarkable success across natural language processing (NLP) and computer vision (CV).
 However, deep transformer models often suffer from an over-smoothing issue, in which token representations converge to similar values as they pass through successive transformer blocks.
 In this paper, we establish an equivalence between the hidden-state dynamics induced by stacked attention layers and graph neural diffusion on a complete graph.
 From this perspective, over-smoothing can be interpreted as a consequence of the dissipative nature of the underlying diffusion dynamics.
 Motivated by this physical interpretation, we propose Wavy Transformer, which consists of a novel attention layer based on second-order wavy dynamics.
 We also introduce a feed-forward network and a normalization layer designed to preserve the physical state-velocity relationship under the chain rule, thereby extending the transformer architecture.
-We further validate our proposed techniques on various transformer models for NLP and CV tasks.
+We further validate our proposed techniques on various transformer models for NLP, CV, and sparse-graph tasks.
 The results consistently demonstrate that Wavy Transformer improves performance with minimal additional parameters and no extra hyperparameter tuning.
+Source code and models are available at \url{https://github.com/noguchisatoshi/Wavy-Transformer}.